 FORMS OF SECURITIES

 Conditions of Contract for Works of Civil Engineering Construction.
 Part I: General Conditions with forms of tender + agreement; Part II: Conditions of particular application + guidelines for preparation of Part II clauses.
 (4th Edit.
-1987 reprinted 2011).
+1987, reprinted 1988 with editorial amendments, reprinted 1992 with further amendments, reprinted 2011).
 The 2011 reprint now also includes the Supplement 1st.
 Ed.
 1996.
 Users wishing to incorporate the part 1-General Conditions are invited either to include a printed version of the entire 2011 reprint or to purchase an electronic version, where Part1-General Conditions can be printed as a separate document.